katehaffenden/smartflix/README.md

 ### Description ###

 Smartflix is a practice project to experiment with Ruby and Rails.
-The project currently uses the OMDB API to fetch information for films which it then adds to the database.
+The project currently uses the OMDB API to fetch information on movies which it then adds to a database.
 The information can then be accessed and manipulated via the app.
-At the moment the project consists of a movie model, controller adapter to interact with the OMDB api and a sidekiq worker.
+At the moment the project consists of:
+ * a movie model
+ * a movie controller
+ * a sidekiq worker that handles the async handoff to the create movie unit
+ * an adapter for the omdb_api
+ * a create movie unit which handles the creation of a movie

 ### Setup ###